snapshot-labs/snapshot-docs/space-handbook/voting-threshold.md

 The minimum balance for each token can be customized.

-Users who meet the criteria will receive **1 Voting Power** regardless of the total value of the tokens they hold.
+Users who meet the criteria will receive **1 Voting power** regardless of the total value of the tokens they hold.

 {% hint style="warning" %}
 Note, that the `minBalance` parameter is exclusive.
 It means that when set to **1**, the user has to hold more than **1** of the specified token in order to vote.